karlalopez/Authentise-Store/README.md

 This is an example of very simple example of an e-commerce website to sell designs for 3D printing using Authentise design streaming.

-It's a work in progress, has a lot of restrictions and is meant for people to use it as a starting point for people building their own stores.
+It's a work in progress, has a lot of restrictions and is meant to be a starting point for people building their own stores.

 In addition to Authentise, the services used are: Stripe, Mailgun, and Heroku.